ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-esm.md

 While the model is running, <i>payu</i> saves the standard output and standard error in the respective <code>access.out</code> and <code>access.err</code> files in the <i>control</i> directory.
 You can examine the contents of these files to check on the status of a run as it progresses.
 <br>
 When the model completes its run, or if it crashes, the output and error log files are by default renamed as <code>jobname.o&lt;job-ID&gt;</code> and <code>jobname.e&lt;job-ID&gt;</code>, respectively.

+### ACCESS-NRI Model Live Diagnostics on <i>Gadi</i>

+ACCESS-NRI is also providing a framework for [Model Live Diagnostics](../../../model_evaluation/model_diagnostics) to check, monitor, visualise, and evaluate model behaviour and progress on currently running ACCESS models on <i>Gadi</i>.
+You can get a first impression of the framework on [this Hive page](../../../model_evaluation/model_diagnostics) and go to the <a href="https://med-live-diagnostics.readthedocs.io/en/latest/index.html" target="_blank">Model Diagnostics Documentation</a> for more information.

 ----------------------------------------------------------------------------------------

 ## {{ model }} outputs